 Some other hub towns with hospitals and clinics include Chitré, Santiago, David, and Las Tablas.
-Popular expats towns such as Boquete and Pedasí have smaller clinics, and are near to bigger facilities in David and Chitré, respectively.
+Popular expats towns such as Boquete and Pedasí have smaller public clinics, and are near to bigger facilities in David and Chitré, respectively.

 Doctors and facilities found on these clinics and hospitals are on par with the facilities you’ll find in the U.S. or Canada.
 In fact, many expats in Panama claimed that they received more personalized care in Panama compared to what they received back home.
 This holds true for dentistry in Panama as well— attracting numerous medical tourists to Panama.

 Of course you can also find a lot of pharmacies in Panama, with the Arrocha and Metro chains being the most well-known stores.
 Pharmacies are also available in hospitals and supermarkets.
 The El Rey chain is available in many of its supermarkets, offering 24-hour-service – which means you can interact to pharmacist any time of the day.
 Prescription drug prices are also low because manufacturers price them directly for the market.
 Additionally, some drugs which require a prescription in other places are offered over the counter in Panama.